graphstream/gs-talk/Talks/src/demos.md

 # Steps in DGS

-The ability to remove nodes and edges make the format dynamic.
+The ability to remove nodes and edges makes the format support dynamic.

-Add this to the  `data/tutorial2.dgs`  file:
 ```c
 st 2
 an "D" label="D"